tensorflow/docs/site/en/install/pip.md

     Please make sure it is activated for the rest of the installation.

-    ### 4. GPU setup
+    ### 5. GPU setup

-    You can skip this section if you only run TensorFlow on the CPU.
+    You can skip this section if you only run TensorFlow on CPU.

-    First, you need to install
+    First install
     [NVIDIA GPU driver](https://www.nvidia.com/Download/index.aspx){:.external}
     if you have not.

-    Then, install the CUDA, cuDNN with conda.
+    Then install the CUDA, cuDNN with conda.

     ```bash
     conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
     ```

-    ### 5. Install TensorFlow
+    ### 6. Install TensorFlow

     TensorFlow requires a recent version of pip, so upgrade your pip installation to be sure you're running the latest version.